smithjd/sql-pet/docs/index.md

 ## Using R to query a DBMS in your organization

 * *Data characteristics*
-  * Large data stores in organizations kept in databases have specific access constraints and structural characteristics that can be challenging to an R user (*useR* in the jargon).
+  * Large data stores in organizations that are kept in SQL databases have specific access constraints and structural characteristics that can be challenging to an R user (*useR* in the jargon).

 * *Technology hurdles*
-  * Handling large volumes of data and considering performance issues in a dbms environment require an understanding of what's happening in "the back end."
+  * Handling large volumes of data and considering performance issues in a dbms environment require an understanding of what's happening in "the back end" (which is often out of view).
-  * The interfaces (passwords, packages, etc.) and gaps between R and a back end database are intentionally hidden from public view.
+  * The interfaces (passwords, packages, etc.) and gaps between R and a back end database are hidden from public view as a matter of security.
-  * Resources for diagnosing interface problem behind corporate walls may or may not address all the issues that R users face, so a **simulated** environment such as we offer her is very helpful.
+  * Resources for diagnosing interface problem behind corporate walls may or may not address all the issues that R users face, so a **simulated** environment such as we offer here is can be an important learning resources.

 * *Use cases*
-  * R users frequently need to make sense of complex data structures and coding schemes to address incompletely formed questions so that exploratory data analysis has to be fast.
+  * R users frequently need to make sense of complex data structures and coding schemes to address incompletely formed questions: therefore informal exploratory data analysis has to be intuitive and fast.
+The technology details should not get in the way.
-  * Exploratory and diagnostic techniques for the purpose should not be reinvented and can benefit from more public instruction or discussion.
+  * Sharing and discussing exploratory and diagnostic techniques of exploration and retrieval is best in public but is constrained by organizational requirements.
   * Data documentation is often incomplete and emphasizes operational characteristics rather than analytic ones.
 A careful useR often needs to confirm the documentation on the fly and de-normalize data carefully.

+We have found that postgreSQL in a Docker container solves many of the foregoing problems.

 ## Docker as a tool for UseRs